GDPR 2018 PRIVACY NOTICE

 When you supply your personal details to Clapham Osteopath, they are stored and processed for several reasons

-- We need to collect personal information about your health in order to provide you with the best possible treatment.
+- We need to collect personal information about your health in order to provide you with the best possible treatment ( see treatment page here).
 Your request for treatment and our agreement to provide that care constitutes a contract.
 You can, of course, refuse to provide the information, but if you were to do that we would not be able to provide treatment.

 - We have a “Legitimate Interest” in collecting that information, because without it we couldn’t do our job effectively and safely.